Un coche arrolla en la plaza peatonal de Vic las cruces en apoyo a los presos del 'procés'

 Un coche ha irrumpido este domingo mediodía en la plaza Major de Vic (Barcelona) arrollando varias hileras de cruces amarillas que se plantaron allí el sábado en un acto de apoyo a los presos del procés, derribando decenas de ellas.
+La Policía Local ha identificado al conductor y ha sido llamado a declarar.

-La alcaldesa de Vic, Anna Erra, ha colgado en su cuenta de Twitter un vídeo que muestra el incidente, en que un coche entra en la plaza, de uso peatonal, y tras recorrer los laterales embistiendo las cruces, acaba huyendo por una calle adyacente.
-Algunos vecinos que han presenciando el incidente han increpado al conductor y han dado patadas al vehículo para detener su marcha, sin lograrlo.
+La alcaldesa de Vic, Anna Erra, colgó en su cuenta de Twitter un vídeo que muestra el incidente, en que un coche entra en la plaza, de uso peatonal, y tras recorrer los laterales embistiendo las cruces, acaba huyendo por una calle adyacente.
+Algunos vecinos que han presenciando el incidente increparon al conductor y dieron patadas al vehículo para detener su marcha, sin lograrlo.

 Denunciem enèrgicament aquest atemptat contra la llibertat d’expressió a #Vic.
 No caiguem en les seves provocacions.
 Seguirem reclamant la nostra coaccionada llibertat d’expressió #UsVolemACasaILliures pic.twitter.com/Tt2I8cV1Vm— Alcaldessa de Vic (@AlcaldessaVic) 22 de julio de 2018